Information Technology Associations to Join

 Professional associations are the perfect place for recent graduates and Information Technology professionals to network and learn more about the field.
 Not only will joining allow you to spend time gaining valuable knowledge from other experts in IT, but members will also begin to learn more about the industry standards.

 Many professional IT associations host conferences that discuss the latest trends.
-Attending conferences can provide valuable information when you interview, allowing you to come across as being incredibly knowledgeable and advanced.
+Attending conferences and joining IT organizations can provide valuable information when you interview, allowing you to come across as being incredibly knowledgeable and advanced.
 They also provide continuing education through a variety of newsletters and publications, offering potential new certifications and to keep members up to date on the latest best practices.
-The associations will often even present job and internship opportunities since many associations have job boards.
+The associations will often even present tips for getting an information technology job and internship opportunities since many associations have job boards.

 Are you wondering which associations to join?
 Here is a list of the top five information technology associations.